Topics Map > Human Resource System (HRS) > Benefits Administration

 E. Empl Rcd# = The Benefits Primary job record the retro is attached to.

 G. Benefit Plan = Specific insurance plan an employee is enrolled in.
-A list of Benefit Plan are available in Plan Types, Benefit Plans, and Payroll Deductions Job Aid in HRS.
+A list of Benefit Plans are available in Plan Types, Benefit Plans, and Payroll Deductions Job Aid in HRS.

 H. Benefit Program = The suite of Benefit Plans an employee is able to enroll in is referred to as their Benefit Program.